HKBMedialab/thermoprinter/README.md

 ### 1. Download

-Download this repository to your Computer as a zip file and extract it.
+Download this repository to your Computer with the green Button above as a zip file and extract it.

 ### 2. Installation